 The mail carrier who galloped along that pony express trail on horseback was a Native American named White Dove.
 One of the postal stops was a block north of Rawson Avenue at the intersection of 76th Street and Loomis Road.
 It was the site of Hoppel’s Blacksmith Shop until 1928 when Ed and Marie Stremke bought the property and built one of Franklin’s earliest landmark taverns and dance halls.
 In tribute to the legendary mail carrier, they named their establishment the White Dove.

 Through nearly five decades and several owners, the White Dove remained one of Franklin’s most popular gathering sites for dining, drinking, dancing and occasional eighth grade graduation ceremonies.
 Ultimately it was victimized by Franklin’s growth in the 1970s when it was demolished to widen of 76th Street and add a new southwest bound entrance ramp to Loomis Road.

-Today the only business that can still trace its origins to Old Loomis Rd. is the Loomis Center Garage which was built in 1927 by Ervin Tretow and remains a third generation, family-run operation.
+Today the only business that can still trace its origins to Old Loomis Road is the Loomis Center Garage which was built in 1927 by Ervin Tretow and remains a third generation, family-run operation.